Identity Assurance Level Requirements

 Initial Authenticator Binding

-- The CSP SHALL distribute or enroll the applicant’s initial authenticator during an onsite attended interaction with a proofing agent.
+- The CSP SHALL distribute or enroll the subscriber’s initial authenticator during an on-site attended interaction with a proofing agent.

-- If the CSP distributes or enrolls the initial authenticator outside of a single, protected session with the user, the CSP SHALL compare a biometric sample collected from the applicant to the one collected at the time of proofing, prior to issuance of the authenticator.
+- If the CSP distributes or enrolls the initial authenticator outside of a single authenticated protected session with the subscriber, the CSP SHALL compare a biometric sample collected from the subscriber to the one collected at the time of proofing prior to registration of the authenticator and MAY request that the subscriber bring the identity evidence used during the proofing process to further strengthen the process of binding the authenticator to the subscriber.

 Summary of Requirements